 Love your food?
 Well Brussels has chocolates, chips, mussels and waffles, all washed down with some world-class beers.

 How about museums?
-Well there’s fine arts, modern arts, natural history, or one of my favs, the comic strip museum.
+Well there’s the fine art museum, the modern art museum, the natural history, museum or one of my favourites, the comic strip museum.

 And what about the architecture?
 They’ve got that covered to at the Basilica of the Sacred Heart, at the Grand Palace, and of course with Atomium, the futuristic structure built in the shape of an atom.

-So, whether you’re in Brussels for just 24 hours or are spending the weekend there, here are some of my favourite things to do in the city.
-Hopefully you’ll get to enjoy a few of these while you’re in Brussels!
+So, whether you’re in Brussels for just 24 hours or a little bit longer, here are some of my favourite things to do in the city.
+It’s amazing what you can see and do with just one day in Brussels!

 1. Take in the views from Mont des Arts